-The band performs inspired original tunes infused with vital relevance and emotional ferver.
+The band performs inspired original tunes pumping with vital relevance and emotional fervor.
 Their belting voices and fresh instrumentals exude a true reverance for the blues musicians who have paved their way.
-Using gritty electric guitar, elastic bass, chest thumping backbeat, rich soulful vocals punctuated by harmonica and saxophone, Mudslide Charley creates a musical atmosphere that rattles bones and loosens limbs.
+Using gritty electric guitar, elastic bass, chest thumping backbeat, and rich soulful vocals punctuated by harmonica, piano and saxophone, Mudslide Charley creates a musical gumbo that rattles bones and loosens limbs.

 Marco Littig: slide/lead guitar and vocals

-That singular gliss of pain and hope that chimes from slide guitar, fused with the angst ridden defiant voice of Delta bluesmen, like Robert Johnson, and Muddy Waters, penetrated the haze of collapse that absorbed the soul of 26 year old, Marco Littig.
-Living in the cacophony of New York City, and desperately holding on to an inevitably failed marriage, he dropped out of graduate school at the New School for Social Research, to heed the call of a muse he knew nothing about.
+That singular gliss of pain and hope that chimes from slide guitar, fused with the defiant and mournful resolve of Delta blues penetrated the haze of collapse around 26 year old, Marco Littig.
+Living in the cacophony of New York City, and desperately holding on to an inevitably failed marriage, he dropped out of graduate school at the New School for Social Research, to chase the inspiration of a muse he knew nothing about.
 Marco, picked up the guitar for the first time with the expressed intention of playing and singing Delta blues.

-Twenty-five years, six albums of collaborative artistic statements, over a thousand live gigs, a new marriage, family, and business, the muse that guided Marco out of hell, still inspires purpose, joy and a never-ending well of deepening understanding of our human condition.
+After twenty-six years, six albums, over a thousand live gigs, a new marriage, family, and business, the passion for the blues that guided Marco out of hell, still inspires purpose, and joy.
 When asked by a co-worker, who came to one of MudSlide Charley’s early shows on a late Wednesday night, with only five other patrons in the room listening, “Why, do you do this?”
 Marco, paused, and then replied.
-“This what I do, and who I am.”
+“This what I do.”